hm-lang/core/proposals/intro.md

         return Dbl

     # modify setter: allows the user to modify the value of X
-    #                without copying it, using the MMR pattern.
+    #                without copying it, using the MAR pattern.
     @visibility
     ;;x(fn(Dbl;): dbl): null
         X = fn(X move())